MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/SchemaSample.md

-# Schema in different languages
+# Schema Samples in Different Languages

-## JSON Schema file
+## JSON Schema File

 Here provides the schema definitions as the OpenAPI specifications in [JSON Schema document](TODO: add json schme link), which used in HCS APIs as configuration strings.